Looking for the secrets to French fashion? Today we’re sharing the essentials you need to achieve fall French style yourself!

 Love the pop of color from the red bag!
 Via Who What Wear.

 The French fashion sensibility runs along the lines of where I want my own style to go.
 I love their casual chic aesthetic.
-One that looks classic and understated and never over done or trying too hard.
+One that looks classic and understated yet never over done or like they’re trying too hard.

 Quality over quantity and an eye toward more pieces that can last many seasons is what I’m shopping for now.
 It’s actually so exciting to have less ~ but have things I really love and enjoy wearing!

-If you enjoyed this post, you may want to check out some of my other fashion posts below.
-And you can also click on the Fashion button at the top of the home page to get to them all!
+If you enjoyed this post, be sure to check out some of my other fashion posts below: